-Income taxes increased in the first quarter of 2017 when compared to the same period in 2016, mainly due to higher earnings driven by continued capital expenditure and growth in rate base within our Utilities.
+Income taxes increased in the second quarter and first half of 2017 when compared to the same periods in 2016, mainly due to higher earnings in the second quarter and first half of 2017.

 LIQUIDITY AND CAPITAL RESOURCES

 Our financial position is supported by Utility operations.
 Our business strategies, funding of operations, and planned future growth are supported by maintaining strong investment grade credit ratings and access to capital markets at competitive rates.
 Primary sources of capital are cash flow from operations, the debt and preferred share capital markets and injections of equity from Canadian Utilities Limited.